lcf/BasicCRM/README.md

 Running with Docker
 ===================

-There is not image distributed for the project at the moment.
+There is no image distributed for the project at the moment.
 Clone the repository and build the image with `docker build .`.
 Run the application with `docker run -d -p 80:80 ceb93a463e2d`.
 User your new image id.
 Access the website via http://127.0.0.1/

 The container comes with the web server and the database.
 By default emails are put in /tmp directory inside the container.
 In order to overwrite some of the configuration parameters, add `config.local.ini` to /var/www/application/configs/